sympy/sympy/README.rst

 Open Participation Contest, Google Code-In, wrote and blogged about SymPy...

-License: New BSD License (see the LICENSE file for details) covers all files in the Sympy repository unless stated otherwise.
+License: New BSD License (see the LICENSE file for details) covers all files in the sympy repository unless stated otherwise.

 Our mailing list is at
 https://groups.google.com/forum/?fromgroups#!forum/sympy.